mkefalas/stm32f0_libs/STM32Cube_FW_F0/Projects/STM32F091RC-Nucleo/Examples/CRC/CRC_Bytes_Stream_7bit_CRC/readme.txt

 @par Example Description

-This example guides you through the different configuration steps by means of the HAL API.
-The CRC (Cyclic Redundancy Check) calculation unit computes 7-bit long CRC codes derived from buffers of 8-bit data (bytes).
-The user-defined generating polynomial is manually set to 0x65 that is X^7 + X^6 + X^5 + X^2 + 1, used in Train Communication Network, IEC 60870-5[17].
+How to configure the CRC using the HAL API.
+The CRC (cyclic redundancy check) calculation unit computes 7-bit CRC codes derived from buffers of 8-bit data (bytes).
+The user-defined generating polynomial is manually set to 0x65, that is, X^7 + X^6 + X^5 + X^2 + 1, as used in the Train Communication Network, IEC 60870-5[17].

 At the beginning of the main program, the HAL_Init() function is called to reset all the peripherals, initialize the Flash interface and the systick.